golu33/HR-Analytics-Case-Study/README.md

 # HR-Analytics-Case-Study
-Making a model using R for analysing  data for reasons of attrition
+Making a model using R for analysing data for reasons of attrition.Logistic Regression is employed.